 GOG, which stood for Good Old Games, is a digital game platform owned by CD Projekt.
 It is known as the DRM-free platform, but it is a lot more than that.

 In the present day, Steam and Epic Games Store battle it out on the forefront, with people liking the free games offered by Epic Games Store, and detractors disliking the lack of a shopping cart on their store, the lack of user reviews, not trusting the telemetry since Epic Games is mostly owned by a Chinese corporation, and other issues.
 Steam has an army of fanboys who go around the internet preaching about how they will only buy games on Steam and nowhere else, while detractors complain about their profit margin.

 Many of these opinions from both sides are misinformed, and they often overlook technical limitations with all of these platforms.
-Not only do we prefer to use GOG, and not due to any nonsensical brand loyalty (I don’t enjoy The Witcher games and I have very low expectations for Cyberpunk 2077), but I personally dislike every other popular digital game platform for various technical reasons (beyond the Steam client being almost unusably buggy ever since its inception in 2004) which we will mention in our reasons below for why we prefer GOG.
+Not only do we prefer to use GOG, and not due to any nonsensical brand loyalty (I don’t enjoy The Witcher games and I have very low expectations for Cyberpunk 2077), but I personally dislike every other popular digital game platform for various technical reasons (beyond the Steam client being almost unusably buggy ever since its inception in 2004) which we will go over below.

 This reason was obvious, but it’s not arbitrary like gamers tend to believe.
 There are many practical benefits to having no DRM.